 Before it was all over, the F4 tornado that hit Oak Lawn would virtually erase the intersection of 95th Street and Southwest Highway, destroy hundreds of homes and businesses, and claim 37 lives before ending in a waterspout over Lake Michigan.

 The Oak Lawn Tornado also wiped out Kehe’s own home.
 Running six blocks through debris-filled streets to check on his family’s well being, Kehe discovered that his entire block had been wiped out.
-His family had run to the bottom floor of their tri-level home, taking refuge next to the garage door that folded over them in a protective lean-to that shielded them from an avalanche of rubble.
+His family had run to the bottom floor of their tri-level home, taking refuge in the crawl space that shielded them from an avalanche of rubble.

 An aspiring radio broadcaster, Kehe was taking a speech course.
 His assignments were to make simulated radio broadcasts.
-On a day full of treacherous tornado warnings, Kehe decided to make a simulated broadcast of a tornado watch.
+On a day full of treacherous tornado warnings, Kehe decided to practice broadcasting a tornado watch.

 Five tornados hit Illinois and the Chicago area on what would become known as “Black Friday.”
-An F4 twister had already decimated Belvidere, IL, at 3:30 p.m., that afternoon.
+An EF-4 twister had already decimated Belvidere, IL, at 3:30 p.m., that afternoon.

 Watch the video, 'Voice of a Tornado.'

-Bacon’s and Johnson’s photos, along with Kehe’s harrowing recording in analog, are the only known media footprints of the Oak Lawn Tornado.
+Bacon’s and Johnson’s photos, along with Kehe’s harrowing analog recording, are the only known media footprints of the Oak Lawn Tornado.

 Kehe had already gone outside at 5:01 p.m. to record the sounds of rain pounding on the traffic that was backed up at 95th and Cicero before retreating back to his office at the Coral.
 Recording a “tornado alert” by Jim Hill, from Channel 5, Kehe bemoaned the increasing tornado warnings that would keep the public from venturing out to see the Coral’s double feature, Deadlier Than the Male and Not With My Wife You Don’t.
 Both movies were billed for “mature audiences” and promised “laffs galore.”